mmbman/Katagiri/1989-01-07-Dealing-with-Death-Dealing-with-Life.md

 Having it to see and listen to, remember and accept,
 I vow to taste the truth of the Tathagata’s words.

-**Katagiri Roshi**: Next week, I’m going to see a person who is going to die in prison.
+**Katagiri Roshi:** Next week, I’m going to see a person who is going to die in prison.
 He’s one of the friends who practiced here for a couple of years.
 He is going to die from throat cancer.

 I think not only I but also most of you have to face this kind of reality, and we have difficulties because we don’t know how to deal with that situation.
 And also you don’t know how to deal with yourself, as much as you don’t know how to deal with the person who is going to die.
 I think, unfortunately or fortunately, in Buddhism we don’t have a particular way or particular program for how to deal with this kind of situation.
 I think in Christianity they have a long history of how to deal with those people.
 So in the future, I think we will have to think about – I don’t know how to say – a way to deal with this person when you see him or her, whether you are a priest or not.
 Anyway, we have to think about this.
 Today I would like to say a few points.